richardszhu/br-pdv/README.md

 OR

-Load the Gui by running the vis2.py
+Load the Gui by running vis2.py

 ## Developer To Do: